 This form, perfectly resembling typical specimens from the Ukraine, etc., occurs at Middle Heights in the mountains, e.g. Rowanduz Gorge (Gali Ali Beg).

 Univoltine, flying in June.
 Foodplant: Parietaria.
-Anatolian-Iranian, with Euroriental range.

 482. Hypena obesalis Tr.

 This darker, more pointed-winged form, with the fringes not chequered on the underside, only seems to be found at Upper Heights.